echobind/fastlane-plugin-react_native_release/README.md

 For App ENV vars, we provide some additional functionality via namespaces.
 Valid namespaces are `alpha`, `beta`, `release`, and empty (root).
 Root ENV vars are "global".
 Namespaced variables are merged into the Root ENV vars at build time via the `decrypt_app_vars` action.
 This allows you to easily overwrite ENV vars for specific types of builds, all without configuring separate targets and schemes in XCode.

-The main branch and tagging flow looks like this (needs to be updated):
+The main branch and tagging flow looks like this (note this may be out of date.
+Revisit after workflow updates):

 ![Branch / Tag Flow](https://monosnap.com/image/Tn71leeWdCwwjSdwjYKHK4pnyjG1v4.png)

-If a hotfix is required the flow looks like this (needs to be updated):
+If a hotfix is required the flow looks like this (note this may be out of date.
+Revisit after workflow updates):

 ![Hotfix Flow](https://monosnap.com/image/ctwlef0A3TbLbRk1xJrlVroNB8F9ot.png)